 Giving constructive criticism even when it’s hard

-Communication is a key piece of any successful team, especially as it pertains to great leadership attributes.
+Communication is a key piece of any successful team, especially as it pertains to great leadership skills.
 There is a fine line between too little and too much, but it’s always better to err on the side of too much.
-A lack of communication can result in poor performance or a lack of organizational clarity.
+A lack of good communication skills can result in poor performance or lack of organizational clarity.

 Your communication also needs to be effective, meaning it’s delivered in a direct yet personal way.
 This includes communicating about projects, as well as connecting as a team.
 You can work on your communication skills by:

 The best part: effective communication skills can easily be taught and learned.Read: Jones Knowles Ritchie designs brands for scale, disruption, and good with Asana

 Emotional intelligence is the ability to control and express your emotions, as well as handle interpersonal relationships.
 Why is that so important in the workplace?